Man Made

 “It has helped me to grow by teaming me with people I have never met before, created a safe space for me to interact with other male dancers and become more confident.”

 “It really is a personal journey.
-Tracks provides a safe place for the journey and to be vulnerable.”
+Tracks provide a safe place for the journey and to be vulnerable.”

-“I had no previous dance skills but I come away with many skills and the confidence to perform them.”
+“I had no previous dance skills but I came away with many skills and the confidence to perform them.”